 What can I request under a harassment prevention order?

-- The defendant shall not physically assault or threaten you.
+- Physically assault or threaten you

 Can I request a harassment prevention order without telling the defendant?